 Why emails are a thing of the past

-Truly interactive member platforms ensure smooth cooperation in a wide range of areas.
+Truly interactive membership platforms ensure smooth cooperation in a wide range of areas.
 This creates advantages – on an interpersonal and business basis.
-The following aspects show why your organisation should no longer operate without a member platform or why you should increase the use of your current one.
+The following aspects show why your organisation should no longer operate without a membership platform or why you should increase the use of your current one.

 1. Dynamic interaction instead of one-sided information

 Hardly anything has advanced as much in recent years as the internet: From static information sites to the first networks to chatbots interacting with customers.
 The internet has become “social” – two-way communication is the focus.
 With the technological change, the demands of internet users have also changed.
 They no longer want to just consume, but rather actively participate.
 The same applies to the members of your association.
 What they have learned and gotten used to on social media, they also expect at work: easy and fast opportunities to participate.
 While emails offer this only to a very limited extent, interactive membership platforms can excel in this respect because communication occurs dynamically in groups.
 Discussions are bundled in one post for all participants to see.
 Consequently, others have the opportunity to contribute at any time – be it through comments or interesting markers.
 This also reduces friction and misunderstandings, because there is always one central place of truth: the post with its comments.
 Quick opinion polls and brainstormings can also be targeted much better and are answered more quickly.
 This transparency enables all users to stay on track and share their input, not only improving individual processes but also the impact of your organisation as a whole.

 2. Innovation as a decisive factor for success